 When it’s too hot to turn on the oven, a no-bake recipe is the simplest route to a delectable summer dessert.
-And what could be more delicious than sweet nectarines paired with vanilla and white chocolate custard creme?
-Piled into a buttery pistachio and cardamom biscuit base with thyme and honey butter drizzle, there’s plenty of reason to get excited.
-It’s a peaches and cream celebration with seasonality at its core.
+And what could be better than sweet nectarines with white chocolate custard creme?
+Piled into a pistachio and cardamom biscuit base and drizzled with honey butter, there’s plenty of reason to get excited.
+It’s a celebration of peaches and cream with seasonality at its core.

 If last week’s post on cake disasters put a dampener on your baking endeavours, this recipe is for you.
 The room for error here is practically nil.
-It’s more of an assembly job really.
-Taking my cue from the team over at BBC Lifestyle, the brief was to create an uncomplicated dessert to accompany a relaxed al fresco summer lunch or barbecue.
-For me, this means less time buried in the kitchen and more time lounging outdoors clinking chilled mojitos.
-A girl can dream, right?
+It’s more of an assembly job, really.
+Taking my cue from the team over at BBC Lifestyle, the brief was to create an uncomplicated dessert that can be served after a lazy summer lunch.
+For me, this means less time in the kitchen.
 A savvy hostess knows when to turn up the ante and when to keep it simple.
-At the end of a busy year, the latter is definitely the better option.
+At the end of a busy year, I’m all for low-fuss options.

 Remember to catch the next episode of The Great South African Bake Off on BBC Lifestyle Channel, Tuesday 20h00.

 This post has been sponsored by BBC Lifestyle

 Nectarine tart with thyme and honey butter drizzle

 - 1/4 cup pistachio nuts, toasted